teusH/MySense/README.mysense.md

 See the config file example for all plugin sections and plugin options.

 ## PLUGINS
+MySense is build in a Lego fashion: as well physical Lego blocks as programmically: input plugins and output channel modules.
-All plugins have the name MyPLUGIN.py. python ./MySense.py --help will provide a short command line options.
+All plugins have the name *MyPLUGIN.py*. python ./MySense.py --help will provide a short command line options.
 Use it to see how to overwrite (disable or enable) the input and output plugins.
 And how to get more logging output: eg "-l debug"